Spanish Citizenship Through Descent

 Spanish Citizenship Through Grandparents

-From here, I'll be diving into the rules of Spanish citizenship through grandparents and I'll also share more of the details on how I used this avenue to successfully acquire mine.
+From here, we'll be diving into the laws of Spanish citizenship through grandparents and I'll also share more of the details on how I used this avenue to successfully acquire my Spanish citizenship.

 "The Law of Democratic Memory (SpanishLey de Memoria Democrática) is a law in Spain which came into effect in October 2022, concerning the legacy of Francoist Spain.[1][2]
 The Law seeks to promote knowledge of the history of democracy in Spain and to maintain the memory of the victims of the Spanish Civil War and the Francoist Dictatorship through initiatives such as the creation of a Register of Victims, to recognise a right of investigation and to know the truth about the circumstances of a victim's death and the removal of some remaining symbols of the dictatorship."